mrgamernavshorts/NAV-browse/README.md

-An browser,made by me in python!
+A browser,made by me in python!

 i felt very satisfied after making this.